 Maryland Swim for Life Course

-Swimmers should always keep buoys on their LEFT going NORTH.
-Swimmers should always keep the buoys on their LEFT going SOUTH, with the exception of the 2nd buoy (at mile 1), which you must keep to your right on your return.
+Swimmers should always keep buoys on their RIGHT going NORTH.
+Swimmers should always keep the buoys on their RIGHT going SOUTH.
 Kayakers will be there to be sure you swim to the correct side.
 This prevents unfair shortcuts.

 Water quality is monitored by the Queen Anne County Department of Health on a weekly basis in the summertime.
 Advisories are issued when bacteria (Enterococci) counts exceed thresholds for a Tier 3 Advisory.
 For more information, you can call the Queen Anne County Department of Health at 410-758-2281 or go to http://www.marylandhealthybeaches.com for updates of beach closures throughout Maryland.

 Additionally, the Chesapeake Bay and its tributaries are known for jellyfish (Chrysaora quinquecirrha) encounters in the summertime.
 Occasionally, these sea nettles, as they are often called, can exist in the tidal river near the event in rare circumstances.
 The chances of encountering sea nettles are dependent on water temperature, salinity, and recent rainfalls.
-NOAA’s Ocean Prediction Center has prepared a map depicting the Probability of Sea Nettle Encounters as well as the Sea Nettle Forecast.
-Neither of these probabilistic tools are validation of the existence of sea nettles in the area.
+The ShoreRivers riverkeeper did a sweep of the area one week before the event and reported no sightings

 Swim for Life is an “at-your-own-risk” event - information on advisories will be communicated as available and each swimmer will make the individual choice to swim on race day.